+- Push the

+Push the

-- Push the √ f button on the steering wheel.
-The system announces the available commands. - 2.
-Say: "Connect Phone" (A).
-The system acknowledges the command and announces the next set of available commands. - 3.
-Say: "Add phone" (B) .
-The system acknowledges the command and asks you to initiate pairing from the phone handset (C).
+- Say: "Connect Phone" (A).
+The system acknowledges the command and announces the next set of available commands.

+- Say: "Add phone"

+B. The system acknowledges the command and asks you to initiate pairing from the phone handset